sudheeshe/LeadScore/README.md

         1. Lower marketing and acquisition costs
         2. Higher conversion rates with less time wasted
-        3. Increase in sales and marketing alignment: When you implement a method for scoring leads, you’re ensuring that every lead passed onto sales is qualified, boosting your conversion rate, and strengthening the relationship between the two departments.
+        3. Increase in sales and marketing team alignment: When you implement a method for scoring leads, you’re ensuring that every lead passed onto sales team are qualified, boosting your conversion rate, and strengthening the relationship between the these two departments.
         4. Higher revenue

-- End result should be an ML model, which can categorize given leads into `COLD LEADS`,`WARM LEADS`,`HOT LEADS`.
+- Client is looking for an end result which a ML model, which can categorize given leads into `COLD LEADS`,`WARM LEADS`,`HOT LEADS`.

 ## Data understanding & EDA